 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-• Finding solutions to reform our immigration system.
-I have continued to work in a bipartisan fashion on comprehensive immigration reform, which is crucial to moving our country and our economy forward.
-It is one of my top priorities.
-When I first got to the Senate in 2007, Senator Ted Kennedy asked Senator Whitehouse and me to be members of the immigration reform working group, and I was proud to work with then-Senator Kennedy on that bipartisan effort with the Bush Administration.
-Unfortunately, despite much effort, the compromise bill did not pass the Senate.
+While I supported the recent bipartisan compromise, I also continue to fight for comprehensive immigration reform.
+When I arrived in the Senate, Senator Ted Kennedy asked Senator Whitehouse and me to be members of the immigration reform working group, and I worked with then-Senator Kennedy on the bipartisan immigration reform effort with the Bush Administration.
+Unfortunately, despite much work, the compromise bill did not pass the Senate.
 And, years later, as a member of the Judiciary Committee, I was part of the successful effort to pass the 2013 bipartisan comprehensive immigration reform bill in the Senate that included a pathway to citizenship, prioritized enforcement of existing laws, addressed border security, and reformed our visa system.
 It also included the DREAM Act.
-The bill would have decreased the deficit by $158 billion over 10 years.
-In the end, despite President Obama’s support, the Senate-passed comprehensive immigration reform bill was not allowed a vote in the then-Republican House.
+The bill was estimated to decrease the deficit by $158 billion over 10 years.
+In the end, despite President Obama’s support and the support of 68 senators, including 14 Republicans, the Senate-passed comprehensive immigration reform bill was not allowed a vote in the then-RepublicanHouse.

 • Treating immigrants, including DREAMers, with fairness and compassion.
 I will continue to seek solutions—particularly for people who know no other home.
 I have worked with my colleagues on both sides of the aisle to introduce bipartisan legislation to protect DREAMers.
 In Minnesota, we are proud to be the home of more than 5,000 DREAMers, who have already passed background checks, paid fees, and met educational requirements so that they can stay here in the United States, pay taxes, serve in the military, and contribute to their communities.